DarienLibrary/website_content/content/_finished/parents_services/parents.md

 <br />

 ### Book Club Kits
 Start your very own book club with Book Club Kits from the Children's Library.
-Choose a book, checkout five copies, and receive a discussion guide in your kit.
+Choose a book, check out five copies, and receive a discussion guide in your kit.
 The guide includes a book summary, discussion questions, and further activities to enhance the reading experience.
 * [First to Third Graders Book Choices](/list/70 "First to Third Graders Book Choices")
 * [Fourth to Sixth Graders Book Choices](/list/71 "Fourth to Sixth Graders Book Choices")
 <br />